 - Be in front of your customers: Your name and persona as a brand can be even more powerful than the name of your business.
 Food artisans and farmers use Farmer’s Markets to launch new products and build face-to-face relationships with their community.
 Tech companies do the same by holding Tweetups and conferences that let them mingle with customers and one-day-I’ll-get-ya customers.

-- Eliminate any scripts you’ve been working on: Even the most profitable chain restaurants are honoring their guests by humanizing their sales pitches.
+- Eliminate any generic scripts you’ve been working on: Even the most profitable chain restaurants are honoring their guests by humanizing their sales pitches.
 “Chain restaurants like Denny’s, T.G.I.
 Friday’s, and Romano’s Macaroni Grill are focusing more on personalized service by training staff to note body language, eye contact, and offhand remarks, hoping to make service feel less mechanical,” says The Wall Street Journal.

 - Make your customers feel smart: Loyal customers are planted and grown; they’re not just in bloom the moment they walk into your store.
 Part of being an extraordinary business owner is the ability to connect with your customers in such a way that each one feels like they left with more than they walked in with.
 Accomplish this by educating customers through your interactions, which can be easily attained in any type of business.